liamzdenek/ferment-ai/memory-bank/progress.md

    - `CapableModel`: Class that combines models with capabilities
    - `MCPCapability`: Class for connecting to MCP servers
    - `TagCapabilityParser`: Class for extracting tool invocations from model responses
+   - `StructuredOutput`: Class for type-safe data extraction using Zod schemas
+   - `StructuredOutputCapability`: Capability for structured output from models
+   - `LLMGate`: Component for conditional workflow execution based on LLM outputs
+   - `Chain`: Component for sequential task execution
    - `VirtualModel`: Top-level container for model systems
    - `ExitPoint`: Ending point for a virtual model